OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 ```

 2. Compile The ASE SystemVerilog files located in the ```ase/rtl/``` directory.
-	* Comple ASE RTL the platform components for the Intel Xeon Processor with Integrated FPGA or the Intel
+	* Compile ASE RTL the platform components for the Integrated FPGA Platform or the Intel PAC into the
-	Programmable Acceleration Card (PAC) into the simulation databases.
+	* simulation databases.
+For the PAC, compile the embedded memory interface (EMIF) Memory controller
-	* For the PAC, compile the EMIF Memory controller model into the ASE environment.
+	* model into the ASE environment.
+If the simulation requires the Intel FPGA Gate libraries, compile
-	* If the simulation requires the Intel FPGA Gate libraries, compile models into the ASE environment.
+	* the models into the ASE environment.

 3. Compile AFU components into the ASE environment.
 	* Use the RTL simulator software tools to compile the AFU components.
 Use Synopsys or Mentor utilities to compile
-	VHDL or {System}Verilog components.
+	VHDL or SystemVerilog components.

 #### ASE Makefile Targets ####